Jacob Tremblay: 2013–2016: Early roles and breakthrough

+2017–present: Dramas and animation roles

 In 2017, Tremblay played Peter Carpenter in director Colin Trevorrow's drama film The Book of Henry, co-starring with Naomi Watts and Maddie Ziegler.
 He also starred as August Pullman, a child with Treacher Collins syndrome, in Wonder, based on R.J.
 Palacio's novel of the same name.
 The latter film proved to be his most successful, earning over $285 million against a $20 million budget.
 In 2019, Tremblay made his comedy debut by headlining the R-rated comedy Good Boys co-starring with Brady Noon and Keith L. Williams.
 Good Boys earned $21 million during its opening weekend, becoming the first R-rated comedy since The Boss, which was released in April 2016, to finish first at the box office.

 Tremblay brought his fellow actors to tears with his cameo performance in Doctor Sleep, the 2019 sequel to The Shining, as a kidnapped boy who is tortured to death in a scene which director Mike Flanagan initially feared would be too traumatic to include in the final cut.
-Commenting on the performance, Flanagan said "he's one of the best actors I’ve ever worked with in my entire life."
+Commenting on the performance, Flanagan said, "he's one of the best actors I’ve ever worked with in my entire life."